gateio/gateapi-go/docs/SpotApi.md

 > []CancelOrderResult CancelBatchOrders(ctx, cancelBatchOrder, optional)

-Cancel a batch of orders with an ID list
+Cancel a batch of orders with an ID list.

 Multiple currency pairs can be specified, but maximum 20 orders are allowed per request